 We believe that the physical environment is another “teacher” and that it should reflect our values.
 We value an environment that is clean, orderly, and respectful, with nature and beauty incorporated.
 We actively learn about and participate in sustainable practices amongst nature, listening to children’s right to play amongst the sand, water, dirt, plants, animals, rainbows, and insects.

-Our educators are committed to participating in continuous and reflective learning alongside children, families, and academically.
-We uphold and practice ethical practice as outlined in Early Childhood Australia’s code of ethics (2006).
+Our educators are integral to our work and children’s learning.
+We hold high expectations for them and encourage continuous and reflective learning alongside children, families, and academia.
+We uphold ethical practice as outlined in Early Childhood Australia’s code of ethics (2006).

 At Imaginations Preschool, we strive to be change-makers in early childhood education practices, theory, and research.
 We participate in, reflect on, and contribute to leadership in the field.